alevani/master_project/README.md

-right-click or click 7 -> add a robot to the simulation left-click -> spread a random number of point in a 100x100 area around the position of the click click 6 -> Remove a robot from the simulation
+right-click or click 7 -> add a robot to the simulation left-click -> spread a random number of point in a 100x100 area around the position of the click click 6 -> Remove a robot from the simulation v -> Delete 1/3 of the robots (random) b -> Delete 1/3 of the robots performing foraging n -> Delete 1/3 of the robots performing nest processing m -> Delete 1/3 of the robots performing cleaning
 ```

 Current status: [Video link](https://www.youtube.com/watch?v=uGT88xa4q-w)